 We believe California’s fate should be in the hands of the people who live here, not a dysfunctional government 3,000 miles away whose policies are increasingly overtly punitive.
 California should continue to move forward, and the United States can get on board or get left behind.

 We also believe California should be recognized for what it is: pretty much a country already, caught in an awkward situation.

 - California to prevail in policy disputes with the federal government.

 - A fair share of federal spending, and, ultimately, control over our own tax dollars.

-- For the vast majority of California federal lands to be transferred to the stewardship of state and local governments.
+- A transfer of the vast majority of California federal lands to the stewardship of state and local governments.

-- Dignity, liberty, and justice for all Californians, regardless of race, gender identity, religion, national origin, or federal immigration status.
+- Dignity, liberty, and justice for all Californians, regardless of race, gender identity, sexual orientation, religion, national origin, or federal immigration status.